Cyril Peter Tiller (1916 – 1946)

 had struck a person until they were advised later.[5]

-interviews, she stated that Peter seemed to be losing his hearing and that many
+Peter's partner, Helen Kratzmann was interviewed.
+She stated that Peter seemed to be losing his hearing, and that may

 have contributed to his not seeing the second train.
 She stated that Peter had